alen6516/doc/prot/dns.md

 ## Field description
 * Length
-    * not every DNS packet carries carry this column, need more investigation
+    * not every DNS packet carries this column, need more investigation

 * Transcation ID
     * a ID for matching a query with its corresponding response